Three unexpected, unbelievable Christmas presents

 ___________________________________

-While sledding with the kids near my school on the day after Christmas, I was approached by a young man and woman at the top of the hill.
+While sledding with the kids near my school the day after Christmas, a young man and woman approached me at the top of the hill.
 The young man said, “You don’t remember me, Do you?”

 It admittedly took a second, but without any prompting or hints, I finally said, “Amanda and Pete.
 Brother and sister.
 I taught both of you.”
 Pointing to Peter, I added, “And I stuffed you in a desk when you were in fifth grade.
 Kids still talk about it to this day.”